 | "import" StringConst

-A subset of the GUT types can be represented as literals, namely bool
+A subset of the GUT types can be represented as literals, namely bool, any

 Numbers can be written in binary, octal, decimal, or hexadecimal notation,